crate/crate-docs-theme/DEVELOP.rst

 changes reflected in the docs, you must make the same changes to this theme.

-To make changes to this them, follow this process:
+To make changes to this theme, follow this process:

 1. `Make changes`_
 2. `Prepare a release`_